-- Unless the complaint (1) is determined to be invalid, (2) does not fall within the scope of this Policy, and/or (3) must be handled under RSC's current Title IX Policy, 2020 Title IX Policy, and/or Sexual Offense Policy, the Title IX Coordinator/EEO Specialist, or their designee (who must be trained in discrimination and harassment, and this Policy), will promptly conduct a complete, thorough, and impartial investigation under this Policy. - If the Title IX Coordinator/EEO Specialist or their adequately trained designee is involved in the alleged discrimination or harassment, the President will be responsible for choosing an adequately trained designee to conduct the investigation.
+- Unless the complaint is determined to be invalid, falls within the scope of RSC's Title IX Grievance Procedure or Sexual Offense Policy, the Title IX Coordinator/EEO Specialist, or their designee (who must be trained in discrimination and harassment, and this Policy), will promptly conduct a complete, thorough, and impartial investigation under this Policy. - If the Title IX Coordinator/EEO Specialist or their adequately trained designee is involved in the alleged discrimination or harassment, the President will be responsible for choosing an adequately trained designee to conduct the investigation.
 If it would be inappropriate for the Title IX Coordinator/EEO Specialist or President to choose an adequately trained designee to conduct the investigation, then the Chair of the Board of Trustees will make this designation.